rodolforjunior/API/README.md

-# Simple API that generates Kanye Wests' phrases
+# Simple API comsumption that outputs Kanye Wests' phrases

 This template should help get you started developing with Vue 3 in Vite.